 The Awards recognize notable leadership, characterized by:

-The leader’s work addresses an issue that is critical to California’s future, and the issue is anticipated to affect the quality of life of a substantial number of Californians into the future.
+The leader’s work addresses an issue that is critical to California, and the issue is anticipated to affect the quality of life of a substantial number of Californians into the future.

 The leader is advancing an innovative strategy that directly improves people’s lives.
-The work represents an entirely new approach, an approach that is not widely recognized, or applies a proven approach in a new way or within a new context.
-Discuss how the nominee’s work is different from or an improvement upon usual practices in the field.
+The work represents an entirely new approach, is not widely known or practiced, or applies a proven approach in a new way or within a new context.

 The leader has been highly effective in achieving positive change.
 Their work has a measurable record of accomplishment.

 The leader helps build bridges among people with differing viewpoints or different backgrounds.
-The leader brings diverse experiences to their work.
+The leader brings diverse experiences to their work and creates opportunity for underserved communities.

 The leader is well-positioned and prepared to take the next step in advancing change.